Russell Brand 2.0 is breaking all the molds.

 He also blamed the West for the rise of ISIS and compared Fox News hosts to members of that barbaric group.

 His political worldview often clashed with his personal life.
 Case in point?
-He enjoyed the fruits of his labor, and threw a magnificent wedding for former love Katy Perry, while extolling the need to spread the wealth.
+He enjoyed the fruits of his labor, and threw a magnificent wedding in India for former love Katy Perry, while extolling the need to spread the wealth.

 We got a hint of Brand’s transformation late last year when he invited Matthew McConaughey on his podcast.
 The two spoke about clumsily dismissing Trump voters while praising “Resistance” members who decried the 2016 election’s integrity.